monome/docs/norns/engine-study-1.md

 ### BloopSynth engine

-Following this structure, let's build a norns engine from the synth definition we were previously working on in SuperCollider.
+Following the structure above, let's build a norns engine from the synth definition we were previously working on in SuperCollider.

 The end goal is to generate a SuperCollider Class File named `Engine_BloopSynth.sc`, which will contain our engine definition.